The Complete List of Jeep Badge of Honor Trails

-Not surprisingly, Utah has the most Jeep® Badge of Honor trails, with a total of ten.
-There are 68 trails or parks across 25 states to conquer.
+There are dozens of trails or parks across the United States to conquer.
+Not surprisingly, Utah has the most.
 The two most remote trails are Black Gap 4x4 Trail in Big Bend National Park near the Mexican border and Monument Ridge near Teton National Park.

 Alabama